Want to keep track of your wedding budget? Try our free budget tool with payment reminders and tips on how much to spend.

 When you’re enjoying being newly engaged, the last thing you want to think about is your wedding budget.
-In fact, almost half of all Zola couples report that setting and sticking to a budget was the most stressful part of planning their wedding.
-While setting your wedding budget may not be the most exciting item on your planning to-do list, it is an important first step.
+In fact, almost half of all Zola couples report that setting and sticking to a budget was the most stressful part of wedding planning.
+While setting your wedding budget may not be the most exciting item on your planning to-do list, it is an important, if not crucial, first step.
 Knowing how much you can spend helps you focus your planning and narrows your big-decision options, such as which venue to book or which wedding vendors to hire.

-While we can’t promise you completely a stress-free experience, we can help you avoid financial headache as much as possible by tackling one of the most confusing questions for many couples: how to set your wedding budget.
+While we can’t promise you completely a stress-free experience leading up to your wedding day, we can help you avoid financial headache as much as possible by tackling one of the most confusing questions for many couples: how to set your wedding budget.

 To start, figure out who is paying for the wedding and what each person or couple is contributing.
 Many couples pay for the wedding themselves, while some couples’ families cover all or some of the expenses.
 See our guide on who should pay for the wedding for a full breakdown on who might contribute and the best ways to broach the subject of asking for wedding budget contributions.